sarah-harris/PhageCommander/README.md

    Commander.
 Type py phagecom.py in the shell.
    **Note:** The pip "Scripts" directory should be included in your PATH variable.

-2. See the included PDF (Auto-annotation with Phage Commander.pdf) for how to enter information into the query window.
+2. See the included PDF (Phage Commander User Guide.pdf) for how to use Phage Commander.

 ## Manuscript about Phage Commander